WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 `ref.eq` typing is expanded to allow either of its arguments to be shared eqref.
 To allow this, our principal type rule is amended to allow unconstrained sharedness metavariables, just like it allows unconstrained nullability metavariables.
-In general, all instructions that operate on unshared references are allowed to operate on shared references as well. `array.len` is another example.
+In general, all instructions that operate on unshared references are allowed to operate on shared references as well. `array.len` and `i31.get_u` are other examples.

+Most instructions that create reference values (e.g. `struct.new`, `ref.func`, `ref.null`) do not
+need new versions for allocating shared references because their type annotation immediates determine whether the reference will be shared or not.
+In the case of `ref.func`, the reference will be shared if and only if the referred-to function is shared.
+An exception is `ref.i31`, which takes no immediate that can determine the sharedness of the result.
+We therefore need a new `ref.i31_shared` instruction as well.

 In addition, the following instructions are introduced: